By Neil Sartorio, Partner, EY

 How did it start?

 Our work with London Councils, the membership organisation for the capital’s 33 local authorities, began in 2013.
 That meant we were ideally placed to support their recent, capital-wide initiative, London Ventures.
 Its aim: to work across the public, private and third sectors to source and incubate innovation, and by doing so create an ecosystem of partners that could drive sustainable change.

-We worked with a portfolio of market-ready partners – from SMEs to FTSE100 organisations – and linked them with local public service teams to develop products and services that could meet the needs of councils and their residents.
+We work with a portfolio of market-ready partners – from SMEs to FTSE100 organisations – and link them with local public service teams to develop products and services that can meet the needs of councils and their residents.

-Each partner had to demonstrate how they would generate efficiency savings or new income streams, increase productivity or service delivery, but all with an overall goal of improving outcomes for London residents.
-We actively promoted our partners to London boroughs through one-to-one introductions and professional networks.
-Then, we used our knowledge and capabilities to help both sides develop their relationships and agree commercial arrangements.
+Each partner has to demonstrate how they would generate efficiency savings or new income streams, increase productivity or service delivery, but all with an overall goal of improving outcomes for London residents.
+We actively promote our partners to London boroughs through one-to-one introductions and professional networks.
+Then, we use our knowledge and capabilities to help both sides develop their relationships and agree commercial arrangements.

-But, most important of all, how did this actually improve the lives of London’s most vulnerable citizens?
+But, most important of all, how is this actually improving the lives of London’s most vulnerable citizens?
 Here are two examples:

 A tech-driven social enterprise worked with councils to use virtual reality (VR) to increase understanding of the trauma and neglect experienced by children in care.
 After using the immersive technology specifically developed for this purpose, the pilot scheme resulted in 90% of social worker participants saying that this technology will result in changes the type of support they offer to children and their families, and 93% believing that it will help attract the right type of foster carers and adopters.